malkaviano/cashback/README.md

 Documentation:
 - Root path will show the swagger

+Tests:
+- For now only relevant parts of Domain have unit tests
+- Using xUnit and Moq

 About:

 This project was made in VSCode and Ubuntu 18.
-Although MS still have some design problems, it's totally doable.

 Developed with .net core 2.2 with EF core and migrations